PrefectHQ/prefect/docs/tutorials/orion.md

 PostgreSQL is good for connecting to external databases, but does require additional setup (such as Docker).

-Prefect Cloud provides its own hosted metadata database.
+Prefect Cloud provides its own hosted database.

 ### Configuring the Orion database

-Orion creates a SQLite metadata database, but you can configure your own database.
+Orion creates a SQLite database, but you can configure your own database.

 When you first install Orion, your database will be located at `~/.prefect/orion.db`.
 To configure this location, you can specify a connection URL with the `PREFECT_ORION_DATABASE_CONNECTION_URL` environment variable: